elghanbibadr/elghanbibadr/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning css and js
 - 💞️ I’m looking to collaborate on any tiny small project
-- 📫 How to reach me  instagram : fadoui
+- 📫 How to reach me  : bghanbi50@gmail.com

 <!---
 elghanbibadr/elghanbibadr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.